pablogarciastc/SearchEngine/README.md

-# SearchEngine University project for a basic search engine
+University project for a basic search engine